hristokarchev25/SoftUni-Homework/README.md

 # SoftUni-Homework
-My SoftUni homeworks from all modules
+My SoftUni homework from all modules